 Scott’s is more than a restaurant, it’s a scene, a landmark, a legend.
-Although it’s been around for half a century, it only struck gold when it reopened under Caprice Holdings in 2006.
+Although it’s been around for half a century, it only struck gold when it reopened under Caprice Holdings (the owners of Thy Ivy, J Sheekey et al) in 2006.
 Mount Street was changing from stuffy residential enclave to fashion Mecca and Scott’s was there – catnip to fish-loving foodies, fashionistas and posh people who were instantly hooked on its infectiously buzzy ambience.

 The interior is beguiling by day and night.
 An oval oyster bar with tall stools and a magnificent ‘high altar’ for shellfish dominates the light-filled front space.
 There are cosy tables at the rear and confident modern art on the walls, while a flower-filled pavement terrace attracts smokers and the ever-present paparazzi.